 *Many universities offer guaranteed scholarships for minimum threshold test scores.

-Here is the sample merit awards received based on the SAT Scores.
+Here is the sample merit scholarships received based on the SAT Scores.

 |School Name||SAT Scores*||GPA||Admit Rate||Merit Award**|